Skiing is all about enjoying yourself. You will have more fun if you prepare yourself before you head to the mountains. Here is what you need to do.

 Skiing is a sport where you buy the equipment over time.
 So don't panic buy everything for your first ski trip.
 You can rent skis, boots and poles when you get to the resort.
 Hire shops usually have a great selection of quality ski equipment that is well looked after and up-to-date.

-As a beginner skier, you won't need access to thousands of kilometres of slopes or a resort with lots of challenging black runs.
+As a beginner skier, you won't need access to thousands of kilometers of slopes or a resort with lots of challenging black runs.
 Choose a ski resort with a good mix of beginner and intermediate slopes.
 By the end of your first week, you will be getting on chairlifts and linking turns on blue runs.

 As a beginner skier, you should take at least a couple of lessons on your first ski trip.
 This way, you will get expert tuition right from the very beginning, and your instructor will take you to the best areas to learn.
 An instructor will make your first ski trip safer while reducing the chance of you falling into bad habits.
 Don't be tempted to let a more experienced friend give you lessons.
 This rarely works out and can cause friction, which is something you don't want happening during your first ski trip.